JodusNodus/databrokerdao-dapi/README.md

 - dir: string, sort direction, desc or asc (useful for pagination).

 You can also add custom Mongo query parameters like this: `&name=test`

+### Get one stream

+Queries the MongoDB collection where streams have been saved.

+`GET /streamregistry/list/[stream address]`